Swords, County Dublin: Balheary Park

 Balheary Park is north of the town centre near the confluence of the Broadmeadow River and the Ward River, which flow to the northern and southern edges of the park.
 It meets Swords Business Campus / Balheary Business Park on three sides and has some playing pitches which are used by the Fingallians GAA club.
 In mid-2006, Fingal County Council built a skatepark and adjoining basketball courts/football court in Balheary Park.
 The park contains a bowl, a vert wall, a spine, some quarterpipes, and a section of boxes in the middle of the park.

 Broadmeadow River Linear Park

 The Broadmeadow Linear Park is a small park north of Applewood along the Broadmeadow River.
 Fingal County Council plan to extend the park eastwards to Balheary Park and westwards into the proposed Swords Regional Park.

 National Show Centre

 A little south of Swords, near Dublin Airport, the National Show Centre is an exhibition and conference venue owned by the Irish Kennel Club.
 The venue is used as a counting centre during elections for the Dublin Fingal constituency.

 Sports

 Boxing

-Swords Boxing Club is based at Sluagh Hall, a former military facility which is shared with Fingallians GAA clbu.
+Swords Boxing Club is based at Sluagh Hall, a former military facility which is shared with Fingallians GAA club.
 Fingal Boxing Academy, which is affiliated with the Irish Amateur Boxing Association and located in Rivervalley, Swords, was the first boxing club in Ireland to train female boxers and has trained several national champions.